Medals and other items of militaria provide a unique insight in to historic acts of heroism and outstanding bravery.

 Here at Warwick & Warwick, our team of valuers has more than 50 years’ experience in all aspects of military collectables – a very specialist area which requires in-depth expertise to carry out accurate and reliable assessments.

 Our experts not only provide accurate medal valuations but can also provide valuations for other military decorations and orders, whether they have been issued by British or overseas forces.
+This is a free service to all UK residents.

 Since our establishment in 1958, we have built up a database of private collectors and buyers from all over the world with a keen interest in medals and other types of military antiques.
 If you want to share the story of an historic item, we can help by reaching out to this global audience.